johnbumgarner/facial_prediction/README.md

 ## Primary objective of this repository (RE-WRITE)

 <p align="justify">

-This repository is going to examine various methods and algorithms that can be used to identify specific facial characteristics, such as the eye and mouth areas of a human face.
-The 3 images used in these tests are of the well-known female actress <i>Natalie Portman</i>.
+This repository is going to examine the <i>OpenCV</i> function <i>face_FaceRecognizer.predict(), which is used to predict the probability that a target photo matches another image within a dataset.
+This target image is of the well-known female actress <i>Natalie Portman</i> and the dataset contains 73 images of other actresses.

-Another objective of this repository is to determine the capabilities and limitations of the Python libraries used to perform these facial characteristics tests.
+Another objective of this repository is to determine the capabilities and limitations of the Python libraries used to perform the prediction test.
 </p>

 ## Facial Detection and Facial Prediction